 Over the years the towers have been used for another service – inspecting the new moon during the holy month of Ramadan for accuracy.

-A visit to the towers are a great opportunity to see what life like was for the pearl divers and military in the bygone years.
+A visit to the towers is a great opportunity to see what life like was for the pearl divers and military in the bygone years.

 You can enter the towers and climb the internal staircases to reach the top level and marvel at the stunning scenery all around you.

 - Address: Umm Salal Muhammed

 - Opening hours: 24 hrs, recommended time to visit from 2 PM – 7 PM

 Out in the middle of the Qatari desert is a new sculpture created by Richard Serra, called the “East-West/West-East Artwork”.